mbejda/BootstrapModalDurandalJS/README.md

 Bootstrap Modal Plugin For Durandal.js.

-Tested on Bootstrap 3.2 and on Durandal 2.1.0.
+Tested on Bootstrap 3.2 and Durandal 2.1.0.

 ## Installation